Classic Modern – an important part of art kalrsruhe

-A glance at the list of artists proves that art KARLSRUHE annually presents outstanding works of Classic Modern art.
+A glance at the list of artists proves that art karlsruhe annually presents outstanding works of Classic Modern art.
 None of the big-name artists who inarguably wrote new chapters in art history during the previous century seem to be missing.
 Visitors looking for styles such as Expressionism, Cubism, Surrealism or Constructivism will find them in Hall 1 at the fair.

 Diverse Styles United in Classic Modern Art